hotelcurtains/CS135/notes/class notes.md

 - inductive step:
   - assume that for all k≥1, the statement holds for all P(1), P(2), P(3), ..., P(k)
   - then prove P(k+1)
+- assuming the inductive hypothesis is true, we can also assume P(k-1) is also true

 # Axioms for natural numbers
 natural numbers are the minimal set which follow these properties